keu/docs/astro/install-aws.md

 ## Step 3: Create a Cross-Account IAM Role for Astro

-After your Astro Cluster is created, Astronomer provides you with an [External ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) that allows Astronomer to connect to your AWS account.
-Save the External ID as a secret or in an otherwise secure format for use in the AWS CLI.
+After your Astro Cluster is created, Astronomer provides you with an external ID.
+Save the external ID as a secret or in another secure format.
+You need to add the external ID to AWS to allow Astronomer to access your AWS resources.
+For more information about using an external ID in AWS, see [How to use an external ID when granting access to your AWS resources to a third party](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html).

+Astronomer recommends using the AWS Management Console to add the external ID to your AWS instance.

 <Tabs
     defaultValue="management console"